onshape-public/go-client/onshape/docs/CommentApi.md

 > map[string]interface{} GetAttachment(ctx, cid, fdid, ext).Execute()

-Retrieve an attachment associated with a comment by comment ID and file document ID (and extension).
+Get the attachment with the specified file extension that is associated with the specified comment.

 ### Example